teqfw/di/README.md

 # @teqfw/di

-A Dependency Injection container for regular JavaScript is provided, which can be used in both browser and Node.js applications with JS, and in Node.js only with TS.
+`@teqfw/di` is a dependency injection container for standard JavaScript.
+This library is compatible with both browser and Node.js environments when using JS, but is exclusive to Node.js when using TS.

-**This library exclusively supports ES6 modules.**
+**This library only supports ES6 modules ([the live demo](https://flancer64.github.io/demo-di-app/)).**

-The primary objective of this library is the late binding for code objects with minimal manual configuration for the object container.
-All linking instructions are encapsulated within the dependency identifiers and used in constructors or factory functions (the constructor injection scheme):
+This library is primarily designed to simplify the binding of code objects with minimal manual configuration required for the object container.
+All instructions related to connections are encapsulated within the dependency identifiers used in constructors or factory functions, as per the constructor injection scheme:

 ```js
 export default class App_Main {